h15200/notes/dataStructures.md

     // add to first available (last of array)
     // if added node is bigger than parent, swap this.heap.push(val);
-    let newIndex = this.heap.length - 1; // intitialize i of new node
+    let newIndex = this.heap.length - 1; // initialize i of new node
     let parentIndex = Math.floor((newIndex - 1) / 2 ); // initialize parent of new node
     // edge case if len is 1, do nothing while (parentIndex >= 0 && parentIndex !== newIndex) {